IMPORTANT UPDATE TO THIS BLOG! CDL & DOT/SAP EVALUATIONS CAN BE CONDUCTED REMOTELY ONLINE THROUGH DECEMBER 2021

 It’s All About Safety

 Once the SAP is satisfied that you completed the recommendation, you must return to the SAP for the follow-up evaluation.
 This second meeting is an interview to discuss what impact the recommendations had on you and whether it is reasonable and safe to allow your employer to begin the return- to-duty process.
 Safety is the main concern of the SAP, the DOT, and your employer.

 The SAP will prepare three documents for your return-to-work process.
 First is documentation of the initial evaluation and recommendations.
 The second document is one indicating if you have been compliant with the recommendations and whether a safety-sensitive employer is allowed to return you to your normal duties after successful testing.
 The third document is your follow-up testing schedule which is prepared for the employer only, since it contains your follow-up testing requirements.

 The follow-up testing schedule rules involve a minimum of 6 tests in the first 12 months of your return to work.
 After that, the SAP may set a testing schedule of any amount per 12-month period of safety-sensitive duty for up to 5 years total.

 If you have tested positive for marijuana or cannabis products you need to be particularly careful not to take a DOT return-to-duty drug test until you are certain that you are not going to test positive for THC.

 If You Have More Questions

 There are many regulations involved in workplace testing and returning to work after a positive test or rule violation, but this blog covers the big picture of the process.
 Call us today at 614-888-9200 for a free consultation and get more answers to your questions.
-We have been serving DOT-regulated employees for the past 15 years and would be happy to help you out whether in-person (or remotely until COVID-19 is over and ODAPC declares in-person services the only acceptable option going forward).
+We have been serving DOT-regulated employees for the past 15 years and would be happy to help you out whether in-person or remotely online until COVID-19 is over and ODAPC declares in-person services the only acceptable option going forward.